 Programmed Model Validation

 The validity of model is tested using the suggestions by Sargent (2003) and Law (2003).
-To verify the correct performance of the model, validity was checked and several test have been performed.
-The different validities are discussed starting from the next paragraph.
-In Appendix A. Model Testing, an extensive list of the test is shown with some results from these test.
+I will review the most important ones here, but an extensive list of the tests and their results can be found in Appendix At.

 Predictive validity concerns the behaviour of the simulation in comparison to what is predicted when a change to the system is made.
 When increasing the number of queues, RR would still divide the capacity evenly which is the case in the simulation.
 The division of CGC seems legitimate as well with four queues.
 Furthermore in RR, the smallest job stream should have the lowest variability since this queue is very small in proportion to the assigned capacity and in comparison to the other queues.
 Which is also the case.